rticommunity/rticonnextdds-ddsl/README.md

     color       = 'color'
 }
 ```
-The fields can be used to retrive the instances values from some storage system.
+The fields can be used to retrieve the instances values from some storage
-The are correctly constructed for deeply nested datatypes.
+system.
+A '.' separated path is constructed for nested datatypes.

 The new instance can be used to store a shape object:
 ```Lua